Jcy857/COMP2113-Group-Project/README.md

 - Wu Yuzhou

 ## Application Description
-2048 is a single-player puzzle game played on a grid (default 4x4) with customizable difficulty options (8x8 or 12x12).
+2048 is a single-player puzzle game played on a grid (default 4x4) with customizable difficulty options (8x8 or appearance of wild block).
 Players combine tiles with identical numbers by sliding them using directional controls, aiming to create a 2048 tile.
 The game ends when the grid is full and no valid moves remain.

 ## Features
 -WASD Controls: Intuitive keyboard inputs for tile movement (Left/A, Right/D, Up/W, Down/S).